SAP-samples/teched2023-AD161/exercises/Ex3/README.md

 Expand **SAP System > lcapteched**, and select **API_BUSINESS_PARTNER**.

-You can now see the details of the chosen service, its entities, the properties for each entity, and general data about the service.
+You can now see the details of the chosen service, its entities, the properties for each entity, and general data about the service.<br>
-Click **Add External Data Model** in the upper-right corner of the screen.
+Click **Add External Data Model** in the upper-right corner of the screen.<br>
 This adds the chosen service to you project.

 ![](/exercises/Ex3/images/businesspartner.png)